 Some pieces are removable

 Another pick from Outward Hound, this budget-friendly option is one of the most popular dog puzzle toy designs.
 It has a series of steps—flip, lift, and slide—and three different types of treat compartments to test your dog’s skill and help keep him mentally stimulated.
 Like our best overall pick, it’s categorized as level 2 difficulty, so it should take your pup a while to figure it out.
 One thing to note, though, is that this dog puzzle toy does have removable parts, so if your dog likes to chew, you’ll have to make sure you’re watching extra closely.
-It’s also made of PVC, rather than composite, so it’s not as durable as some of the other options on the list.
+It’s also made of plastic, rather than composite, so it’s not as durable as some of the other options on the list.

-Best Splurge: LOOBANI Dogs Food Puzzle Feeder
+LOOBANI Dogs Food Puzzle Feeder

 Takes a while to get all of the food out